hyperledger-archives/indy-sdk/wrappers/nodejs/README.md

   "storage_credentials": optional<object> Credentials for wallet storage.
 Storage type defines set of supported keys.
                          Can be optional if storage supports default configuration.
                          For 'default' storage type should be empty.
+  "simplified_security": optional<bool> Use less secured but faster crypto algorithm for master key derivation (false by default).
 }
 ````
 * __->__ void